-Auditors review Peanuts liquor licence mix up
+Peanuts liquor licence now before reconfigured board, auditors flag changes in board minutes

 The controversy around the Peanuts liquor licence grant continues to swirl.

-Today the gas station’s licence came up before the new liquor licensing board at government administration building.
+Today (29 September) the gas station’s licence came up before the new Liquor Licensing Board at Government Administration Building.

 This comes days after the release of an internal audit report into the granting of their license to sell liquor and sell it on Sundays.

-The Peanuts licence went before the board but it could not be addressed because it was listed for renewal and those were not dealt with today.
+The Peanuts licence went before the board, but it could not be addressed because it was listed for renewal and those were not dealt with today.

-After reviewing minutes taken from the first board meeting on March 24th on the Peanuts liquor licence application the board decided to grant the retail licence but reject the liquor licence.
-Which they felt was taken appropriately and within the boards mandate but with further digging they discovered on June 29th the board received the original minutes from that meeting.
+Delving into the auditors report key markers were flagged.
+For example the report stated after reviewing minutes taken from the first board meeting on 24 March on the Peanuts liquor licence application the Board decided to grant the retail licence, but reject the liquor licence.
+The auditors felt their action was taken appropriately and within the Board’s mandate.
+But with further digging they discovered on 29 June the Board received the original minutes from that meeting.

-A day later a revised set of minutes were circulated to the board reversing that decision and that was done while they were recess on June 30th.
+A day later on 30 June a revised set of minutes were circulated to the Board reversing that decision and that was done while they were recess.

 While they were aware the official record was changed the board went on to ratify these new minutes with the reversed decision that was not done before a formal meeting of the liquor licence board.